 Multi-burner – 8 or more people

 For the chef cooking for a large group, there are stoves with multi-burner designs.
 These are large, heavy stoves that you will see in a three-burners or more.
 If three-burners aren’t adequate, certain styles of stoves could be daisy-chained together.
 In this instance, you need a large campground for safe cooking and sleeping.
+A multi-burner may use a large canister or run off of a refillable cylinder.

 Packed Stove Weight: